petrvelicka/simpsolv/README.md

 ## Requirements

 Go language compiler (you can get it from [the website](https://golang.org/)).
-The installation is straightforward, just install like any other go package.
+After installing the compiler, the installation of this package is pretty straightforward, just install like any other go package.

 ## Running